Seeing the Cosmos - Leaving Earth Behind

 Astronomers constantly seek to visually escape earth by avoiding light pollution.

-This picture on the left is M-45 - the Pleiades; this is the best it will appears through a telescope on the clearest night within our urban neighborhoods
+This picture on the left is M-45 - the Pleiades; this is how it often appears through a telescope on the clearest night within urban centers - sometimes better - sometimes worse.

 The image of the Double Cluster in Perseus to the right is an honest representation of what you might see against the darker skies at the Tall Grass Prairie Preserve.